-It is almost certainly that the wooden set has been made by Calvert, although it is not signed and came with a box in which St.George sets of presumably Jaques are seen.
+It is almost certain that the wooden set has been made by Calvert, although it is not signed and came with a box in which St.George sets of presumably Jaques are seen.
 Most remarkable are the exceptionally well carved Knights, which are made of one piece of wood here.
 A feature seldom seen in wooden "St.George" type sets.

 - England, by Calvert